Drupal Hosting: Compare Hosting

 Will Drupal work on shared hosting?

-If you plan to use a specialized distribution, be sure to check the specific hosting requirements for that package, as they may include additional needs.
+Some do.
+If you plan to use a specialized distribution, be sure to check the specific hosting requirements for that package, as some distributions do include additional needs.

 Content-driven websites consist of two major components: the content itself and the presentation of the content, also known as the website design.
 CMSs take care of both components by making it easy to manage lots of content and control how that content is presented.

 A CMS is an application used to build and manage a content-driven website.
 By that definition, Drupal is a CMS.
 A framework is a set of tools used to build a web application.
 Drupal is a highly modularized CMS with enough power and flexibility that some developers treat it as a web application development framework as much as a CMS.

 With a CMS you can define the types of content on your site: webpages, blog posts, products, customer testimonials, visitor comments, projects, and so forth.
 Then, you can create as many individual instances of each type of content as you wish.